thrillophilia-logo

 East gardens

-East Gardens is a popular destination in the Imperial Palace known for its historical significance and scenic beauty.
-These gardens occupy the former site of Edo Castle's innermost circles of defence, the honmaru or the main circle and ninomaru or the secondary circle.
+During your Japan group tour, don't miss a visit to the East Gardens of the Imperial Palace, a popular destination known for its historical significance and scenic beauty.
+These gardens occupy the former site of Edo Castle's innermost circles of defence, the honmaru or the main circle, and the ninomaru or the secondary circle.
 Travellers can explore the garden's beauty, featuring all traditional elements like stone bridges, ponds, and seasonal flowers.
 It consists of the Ninomaru Garden, a traditional Japanese landscape garden with a koi pond, and the ruins of Edo Castle, including the base of the former castle tower.

 Nijubashi Bridge